What is the maintenance of natural pools like?

 General overhaul of the natural pool

-On the other hand, it is important to check regularly that the water level is optimal and, if necessary, pour in as much water as necessary to ensure that the pool is 100% full.
+On the other hand, it is important to check regularly that the water level is optimal and, if necessary, pour in as much water as needed to ensure that the pool is 100% full.

-Finally, it is highly recommended to clean the bottom of the pool to avoid slipping and possible accidents.
+And finally, it is highly recommended to clean the bottom of the pool to avoid slipping and possible accidents.

 Annual pool cleaning